Author

 The catalogue features four essays written by renowned specialists in this field–Gianni Papi, Nicola Spinosa, Gabriele Finaldi and Javier Portús, co-curator of the exhibition–and reproduces all the catalogued works with their entries and various illustrations that accompany the essays, the select bibliography, the index of names and a genealogy of the Ribera and Azzolino families by Gabriele Finaldi, deputy director of Conservation at the Museo del Prado.

-José Milicua (1921–2013) is a member of the Royal Board of Trustees of the Museo Nacional del Prado.
+José Milicua (1921–2013) was a member of the Royal Board of Trustees of the Museo del Prado.
 A professor of Art History, he earned his degree and doctorate from the University of Barcelona.
-His main field of research is Spanish and Italian painting of the 1600s, on which he has published studies in scientific journals and exhibition catalogues.
+His main field of research was Spanish and Italian painting of the 1600s, on which he published studies in scientific journals and exhibition catalogues.
+Some of them are collected in Ojo crítico y memoria visual.
+Escritos de arte (2016).

 Javier Portús, who holds a doctorate in Art History, is head of the Department of Spanish Painting (up to 1700) at the Museo del Prado.
-Among other studies, he is the author of Pintura y pensamiento en la España de Lope de Vega (1999) and has curated many exhibitions, such as La Sala Reservada y el desnudo en el Museo del Prado (2002), El retrato español: del Greco a Picasso (2004), Fábulas de Velázquez: mitología e Historia Sagrada en el Siglo de Oro (2008), and Velázquez y la familia de Felipe IV (2013–14), all at the Museo del Prado.
+Among other studies, he is the author of Pintura y pensamiento en la España de Lope de Vega (1999) and has curated many exhibitions, such as The Spanish Portrait.
+From El Greco to Picasso (2004), Velázquez’s Fables.
+Mythology and Sacred History in the Golden Age (2008), Velázquez and the Family of Philip IV (2013–14) or Meta-painting.
+A Journey to the Idea of Art (2016), all at the Museo del Prado.